ModiaSim/Modia3D.jl/README.md

 electrical motor with Modia, and add 3D behavior/visualization with Modia3D.
 By this approach the best of both worlds can be combined:
 Special 3D algorithms (Modia3D) + power/flexibility of equation based modeling (Modia).

+## Modia Project

+The [Modelica standard library](https://github.com/modelica/ModelicaStandardLibrary) supports the modeling of 3-dimensional multi-body systems with its sub library Modelica.Mechanics.MultiBody.
+There have been several attempts to improve this library with regards to visualization, collision handling or support of larger models, for example.
+Over the years it was recognized that the technology of current [Modelica](https://www.modelica.org) has some natural limitations.

+Therefore, the open source [Modia](https://github.com/ModiaSim/Modia.jl) project was launched as a domain-specific extension of the  [Julia](https://julialang.org) programming language.
+The equation-based modeling language is called Modia as well as the experimental [modeling environment](https://github.com/ModiaSim) consisting of several Julia packages.
+The intention is to utilize the results of this prototyping in the design of the next Modelica language generation.

 ## Installation